 May God Himself reward you

-- quoted by Bishop J.C.
+quoted as a bad example of interpretation by Bishop J.C.
 Ryle in his 'Expository Thoughts on John'.
 There is nothing in this passage, its context, nor anywhere else in the Bible, to justify this fanciful interpretation.
 It seems to come rather from the common idea that there is hidden meaning in every text of scripture, imposed on the scripture, rather than drawn out of it.
 This is a simple and powerful narrative passage from the Gospels.
 It shows us Jesus' speaking gently but searchingly to a woman who seems to be a social outcast because of her husband hopping and defacto relationship, leading her to repentance and faith.

 The Bible here speaks as all men speak, including astronomers and astro-physicists when they are not at their work.
 When we say the sun has risen we only mean that is how it appears to us, even though we know it is caused not by the Sun's movement but rather by the Earth's daily rotation.
 We are not making a scientifically accurate statement, did not intend to, and everyone else understands this.
 It is the same with the Bible.
 It is a mistake to read precise scientific statements from everyday speech.
 Further, this passage, like all the Psalms, is poetry, and therefore full of metaphors.